 - Serve the galette with homemade Amaretto whipped cream.

-- For whipped cream, combine ingredients in a bowl and whip with an electric mixer until slightly stiff peaks form.
+- For the whipped cream, combine ingredients in a bowl and whip with an electric mixer until slightly stiff peaks form.
 This can be made the day ahead and covered and placed in the fridge.
 Just whisk it up with a spoon before serving.

 For plain whip cream skip the Amaretto, and add 2 tbsp (30 ml) vanilla extract, or for almond flavor without the alcohol add 1-2 (15/30ml) tbsp of Almond extract.

 Almond extract can be strong.
 So try 1 tablespoon (15 ml) of Almond extract first, and if you'd like more flavor than add 2 tablespoon (30 ml).